Shuhaib73/IRS_System_bot/README.md

 ✅ Real-Time Information Retrieval: Instantly retrieve and present the most relevant data, documents, or knowledge from the database based on user inputs. ⏱️

-✅ Context-Aware Interaction: Leverage machine learning algorithms to process and understand user context, delivering smarter and more accurate responses. 🧠

 ✅ Customizable Knowledge Bases: Tailor information retrieval models to suit the specific needs of your industry, data sources, or organizational structure. ⚙️